-The Denver Federal Reserve building is in downtown Denver on 16th Street between Curtis and Arapahoe.
+The Denver Federal Reserve building is in downtown Denver on 16th Street between Curtis St. and Arapahoe St..
 The free 16th Street mall shuttle bus passes directly in front of the Federal Reserve, a large gray stone building with a wrought iron fence surrounding it.
-Until recently, the only way members of the public could see inside the Federal Reserve in Denver was as part of an official tour group.
-Now, the downtown Denver Fed bank offers a new Denver tourist attraction called the Money Museum.
+Until a few years ago, the only way members of the public could see inside the Federal Reserve in Denver was as part of an official tour group.
+Now, the downtown Denver Fed bank offers a Denver tourist attraction called the Money Museum.

 Highlights of the Money Museum include a display of $30 million in cash, displays of historical U.S. currency, various interactive exhibits and a station where you can design your own money.
 Visitors to the Money Museum also receive a bag of actual U.S. dollar bills that has been shredded by the bank because it is no longer fit for circulation.

 With its location right downtown, the Denver Money Museum makes a great stop not only for travelers sightseeing in Denver, but also for people attending events at the Denver Convention Center, or just for people who work downtown on their lunch hour.
 There is no public parking for the Money Museum, so you’ll need to grab a parking meter or park in a parking lot or parking garage downtown.

 If you think you might be hearing strange sounds from the sidewalk grates outside the Money Museum entrance, you aren’t crazy.
 An art installation beneath the sidewalk pumps up sounds to the street of things like waves on a beach, or the sound of a subway train.
 Different vents have different sounds.
 Take a second to stand over each one to hear all the sounds.